 5 Title to the Products

-5.1 Title in the Products does not pass to the Customer for the duration of the provision of the Services, the Customer is granted a personal, non-exclusive, limited, non-transferable, non-sublicensable licence or sublicense to use the Products solely in relation to the Program in which it is enrolled.
+5.1 Title in the products does not pass to the customer.
+For the duration of the provision of the services, the customer is granted a personal, non-exclusive, limited, non-transferable, non-sublicensable licence or sublicence to use the products solely in relation to the program in which it is enrolled.

-5.2 The Customer has no right to sell, assign, transfer, copy, modify or sub-licence the use of the Products.
+The customer has no right to sell, assign, transfer, copy, modify or sub-license the use of the products.

-6.1 The Customer must inspect the Products on the Delivery Date.
-Proof of delivery will stand as proof of inspection unless otherwise notified by RCPAQAP.
+6.1 The customer must inspect the products on the delivery date.
+Proof of delivery will stand as proof of inspection unless otherwise notified by the RCPAQAP.

-6.2 To the full extent permitted by law, claims against RCPAQAP for a shortage of Products, incorrect, defective or damaged Products must be made within 5 Business Days of the Delivery Date, otherwise the Customer waives the right to make such a Claim and must pay for the Products in accordance with these Terms.
+6.2 To the full extent permitted by law, claims against the RCPAQAP for a shortage of products, incorrect, defective or damaged products must be made within 5 business days of the delivery date, otherwise the customer waives the right to make such a claim and must pay for the products in accordance with these Terms.

-4 – replace the Products, repair the Products or supply equivalent Products; or
+(1) replace the products, repair the products or supply equivalent products; or

-5 – repay the Fee or part of the Fee relating to such Products.
+(2) repay the fee or part of the fee relating to such products.

 7 Changes to and cancellations of enrolments in a Program

-7.2 Requests to change or cancel a Customer’s enrolment in a Program and, subject to clause 7.5, the extent to which a refund of the applicable Fees paid will be given, are subject to approval by the Enrolment Office, at its absolute discretion.
+7.2 Requests to change or cancel a customer’s enrolment in a program and, subject to clause 7.5, the extent to which a refund of the applicable fees paid will be given, are subject to approval by the RCPAQAP, at its absolute discretion.

-7.4 The Customer will be liable for any costs associated with a request for a change or cancellation of an enrolment which is accepted by RCPAQAP.
+7.4 The customer will be liable for any costs associated with a request for a change or cancellation of an enrolment which is accepted by the RCPAQAP.

-7.5 Cancellations submitted more than 30 days from the date of enrolment, but before any Products are dispatched, and accepted by RCPAQAP will incur a 10% administration fee.
+7.5 Cancellations submitted more than 30 days from the date of enrolment, but before any products are dispatched, and accepted by the RCPAQAP will incur a 10% administration fee.

-7.6 Refunds will not be considered if any Products have been dispatched by RCPAQAP.
+7.6 Refunds will not be considered if any products have been dispatched by the RCPAQAP.

-7.8 Following cancellation of an enrolment, access to Program documents including reports and Invoices will be provided for a period of 3 months.
+7.8 Following cancellation of an enrolment, access to program documents including reports and invoices will be provided for a minimum of four (4) years.

 8 Passing of risk

-8.2 If RCPAQAP is unable to deliver the Products to the Point of Delivery because the Customer refuses to accept any Products that are not damaged, defective or incorrect and are otherwise delivered in accordance with these Terms, or because the Customer has not provided necessary instructions, documents, permits, licenses or authorisation, RCPAQAP may store the Products until delivery in which case the Customer will be liable for all related costs and expenses (including without limitation, storage and insurance).
+8.2 If the RCPAQAP is unable to deliver the products to the point of delivery because the customer refuses to accept any products that are not damaged, defective or incorrect and are otherwise delivered in accordance with these Terms, or because the customer has not provided necessary instructions, documents, permits, licenses or authorisation, the RCPAQAP may store the products until delivery in which case the customer will be liable for all related costs and expenses (including without limitation, storage and insurance).

-8.3 The liability of RCPAQAP for non-delivery of a Product is limited to replacing the Product within a reasonable time or issuing a credit note, at RCPAQAP’s discretion.
+8.3 The liability of the RCPAQAP for non-delivery of a product is limited to replacing the product within a reasonable time or issuing a credit note, at the RCPAQAP’s discretion.

-9.2 Fees must be paid via the payment methods specified in the Invoice, the myQAP Portal or as advised by RCPAQAP.
+9.2 Fees must be paid via the payment methods specified on the customer invoice unless mutually arranged by another means in writing.

-9.3 Subject to clauses 9.6 and 9.7, shipping and delivery costs are included in the Fees.
+9.3 Subject to clauses 9.6 and 9.7, transport and delivery costs are included in the fees.

-9.4 Pro-rata Fees may apply on enrolments after 30 January of the current Enrolment Year.
-Pro-rata Fees will be calculated according to the number of Products remaining in the relevant Program for the current Enrolment Year.
+9.4 Pro-rata fees may apply on enrolments after 31 January of the current enrolment year in the discretion of the RCPAQAP.
+Any pro-rata fees will be calculated according to the number of products remaining to be supplied to other customers in the relevant program for the current enrolment year.

-9.5 The applicable Fees shall be those set out in the “Enrolments” tab in the myQAP Portal on the date of enrolment and will not change for that Enrolment Year, unless otherwise agreed in writing by RCPAQAP and the Customer.
+9.5 The applicable fees shall be those set out in the “Enrolments” tab in the myQAP Portal on the date of enrolment and will not change for that enrolment year, unless otherwise agreed in writing by the RCPAQAP and the customer.

-9.6 RCPAQAP reserves the right to charge the Customer an additional fee to recover the costs incurred by RCPAQAP in satisfying any special handling, shipping or delivery requirements notified or requested by the Customer and agreed to by RCPAQAP.
+9.6 The RCPAQAP reserves the right to charge the customer an additional fee to recover the costs incurred by the RCPAQAP in satisfying any special handling, transport or delivery requirements notified or requested by the customer and agreed to by the RCPAQAP.

-9.7 Where the Customer requires split shipments, the Customer is liable for any additional delivery costs incurred as a result of the Customer’s requirement.
+9.7 Where the customer requires split deliveries, the customer is liable for any additional transport and delivery costs incurred as a result of the customer’s requirement.

-10.1 The Customer shall pay the Fees to RCPAQAP in Australian dollars (unless RCPAQAP specifies otherwise in the Invoice) within thirty (30) days from the date of the Invoice.
+10.1 The customer shall pay the fees to the RCPAQAP in Australian dollars (unless the RCPAQAP specifies otherwise in the invoice) within thirty (30) days from the date of the invoice.

-10.2 The Customer may not withhold payment of any amount payable to RCPAQAP because of any set-off, counter-claim, abatement or any other deduction.
+10.2 The customer may not withhold payment of any amount payable to the RCPAQAP because of any set-off, counter-claim, abatement or any other deduction.

-10.3 A Customer is not enrolled in a Program and entitled to the Services until payment in full has been received and an Enrolment Certificate is issued by RCPAQAP.
+10.3 A customer is not enrolled in a program and entitled to the services until payment in full has been received and an enrolment certificate is issued by the RCPAQAP.

-10.4 Without limiting any other right of RCPAQAP, if the Customer fails to comply with its obligations under this clause 10, RCPAQAP is at any time entitled to:
+10.4 Without limiting any other right of the RCPAQAP, if the customer fails to comply with its obligations under this clause 10, the RCPAQAP is at any time entitled to:

 11 Duties and obligations of the Customer